luk-s/MisleadLM/README.md

 #### 1.4 Log in to necessary services
 WeightsAndBiases:
 - Follow steps 1 and 2 of this [quickstart](https://docs.wandb.ai/quickstart/).
+- Check that the wandb API key is set as environment variable by running `echo $WANDB_API_KEY`

 Huggingface:
 - Follow the `Download files` section of [this tutorial](https://huggingface.co/docs/hub/models-gated#download-files)